Leila's Procedure on

 Send a Message to Leila

-We'll deliver your message to Leila at her hospital bed.
+We'll deliver your message to Leila as soon as we see her.